westcallista/CIS422proj1/Logistics/standards.md

 ### Data Expectations
 -------------------
 * A time series will be a csv of the form (time0,magnitude0),(time1,magnitude1),...,(timeN,magnitudeN) where time and magnitude are both non-negative values.
   * Note: Logan and Jarett may have further input on this since Logan will be responsible for outputting data in this form and Jarett will be responsible for inputting data of this form.
-We may also get more info when we meet on the 1/19.